 Stoicism permeates much of Western thought and literature.
 In fact, the works of Seneca and Stoicism have led to the development of modern-day psychological studies including cognitive behavioural therapy (CBT) as documented by Dr Kelda Green whose research at the University of Liverpool in her book ‘Rethinking Therapeutic Literature’ .
 Dr Green also connected the significant impact and contribution of George Eliot’s work (as captured in her novels) to the foundations of modern-day psychology and psychotherapy.
 Eliot was attempting to fill a space where religion might have previously taken hold with the more scientific concepts of early psychology.
 She gave readers a language through which to express human emotion resulting from the complexity of human life both in terms of emotion and the difficulties of daily life.

 At Book Therapy, we define Bibliotherapy as a form of art therapy that focuses on leveraging the power of stories to heal.
-Its power lies in the relationship that is formed between the reader and the writing (whether that is narrative, poetry or essay) and the reflection of the thoughts, feelings, observations and lessons that the writing provokes, through a daily journaling practice (referred to as ‘Book Journaling’) or through a counselling session with a mental health professional or a bibliotherapist/librarian.
+Its power lies in the relationship that is formed between the reader and the writing (whether that is narrative, poetry or essay) and the reflection of the thoughts, feelings, observations and lessons that the writing provokes, through a daily journaling practice (referred to as ‘Book Journaling’), a bibliotherapy workbook or through a counselling session with a mental health professional or a bibliotherapist/librarian.

 It can facilitate the recovery of people struggling with any form of emotional turmoil as well as more serious mental illness.
 The effectiveness of the treatment relies on the empathetic ability of the reader to identify with the literary text, either through its characters or the narrative itself.
 For example, a child who is grieving the loss of a loved one might read a story about another child who’s lost a loved one.
 Upon reading this they may no longer feel alone in their predicament.
 As it can be self-administered with literary self-prescription, it is seen as a cost-effective form of therapy, however, it's often combined with a therapy session led by a mental health professional (including a bibliotherapist, counsellor or psychotherapist) or a librarian or teacher.